Investing News NetworkYour trusted source for investing success

 Still, the low price environment over the years prior significantly sidelined uranium exploration and development, heightening supply-side concerns.
 As a result, prior to Fukushima uranium prices were shooting up past the US$70 level.

-After the Fukushima fallout, the U3O8 spot price was on a slow slide to lows not seen since the start of the century, bottoming at US$18 in November 2017.
+After the Fukushima fallout, the U3O8 spot price was on a slow slide to lows not seen since the start of the century, bottoming below US$18 in 2016.
 For the next three years, the price of uranium struggled to break US$25.

 As mentioned, in 2020, the uranium spot price began moving higher, increasing more than 30 percent in the first half of the year.
 By September 2021, prices had hit a nine year high of US$50.80.

 Uranium kicked off 2022 at US$43.66.
-Civil unrest in Kazakhstan due to mounting energy prices in the nation, along with the launch of Russia’s war in Ukraine, were behind the positive performance for uranium in the first few months of the year.
+Civil unrest in Kazakhstan due to mounting energy prices in the nation, along with the launch of Russia’s invasion of Ukraine, were behind the positive performance for uranium in the first few months of the year.
 Between late February and mid-April, uranium prices rose from US$43.94 to hit an 11 year high of US$64.61.

-Even so, uranium prices have seen support as countries around the world look to nuclear power to help bridge the gap in the transition to cleaner energy sources.
-This is evidenced by the market’s ability to sustain prices above the US$48 level throughout the end of 2022 and into the first quarter of 2023.
+Even so, uranium prices did see support as countries around the world look to nuclear power to help bridge the gap in the transition to cleaner energy sources.
+This is evidenced by the market’s ability to sustain a significant upward trend in uranium prices that began near the end of the first quarter of 2023 and culminated in triple digit prices by the first month of 2024.

 "We're probably somewhere on the tail end of inning three," he said.
 "I think we've got a long ways to go, and in these types of markets the mania phase usually happens in inning eight and nine.
 So there's a lot of excitement ahead of us still."